 In protecting a computer, Avast collects details from hundreds-of-millions of systems worldwide.
 In doing so, it continues to be one of the better AV’s available.

 Monitoring activity when visiting a website to determine if it is safe.
 Is, unfortunately, a modern feature of most AV’s.
-As such, Avast Antivirus has it and can protect you while using Internet Explorer, Mozilla Firefox, Opera, and Google Chrome.
+As such, Avast has it and can protect you while using Internet Explorer, Mozilla Firefox, Opera, and Google Chrome.

 A further level of security is also on offer; it sees email attachments scanned before you open them.
 This may be old-hat, but it once it’s a sure fire way of spreading malware, and other nasties.